AudreyGermain/Game-Recommendation-System/README.md

 The user dataset contains a total of 200,000 rows, including 5,155 unique games and 12,393 unique users.
 For convenience, we reformatted the user dataset structure by slitting the information stored in the column 'behavior' into two columns: 'purchase' and 'play'.
 For each row, column 'play' has value 1 if the user actually played the game or 0 if the user has no record of hours played.

-Each row in the reformatted user dataset represents then a unique interaction user/game.
-The reformatted user dataset is displayed in the table below.
+Each row in the reformatted user dataset represents then a unique interaction user-game.
+A portion of the reformatted user dataset is displayed in the table below.

 |  user_id  |         game_name          | hours | purchase | play |
 | :-------: | :------------------------: | :---: | :------: | :--: |